scttohara/Lab3_TDD/README.md

 Scott O'Hara:
   -Created the testEmpty() to test the empty function -Created the empty() function
-  -Worked in person on bug fixes with Rattanak on the testCancel() function, the cancel() function, and a bug where totalSinceLastCheck wasn't being saved correctly because it wasnt static
+  -Worked in person on bug fixes with Rattanak on the testCancel() function, the cancel() function, and a bug where totalSinceLastCheck wasn't being saved correctly because it wasn't static

 Rattanak Um:
   -Created the testCancel() to test the cancel() function